fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 ## What are Eolas and Synapse ?

-Eolas and Synapse are respectively Backend and Front-End applications for a project-driven Pipeline Dashboards, collection metrics and providing grephs and much more ...
+Eolas and Synapse are respectively Backend and Front-End applications for a project-driven Pipeline Dashboards, collection metrics and providing statistics and graphs on the Development/Release process, deploying Docker-Container release applications and much more ...

 Ask more details to [Paul Karsten - Buildit@WiproDigital](mailto:paul.karsten@wipro.com) - USA